Jazz Chisholm Player Props: Marlins vs. Diamondbacks

-On Friday, Jazz Chisholm (coming off going 0-for-4) and the Miami Marlins face the Arizona Diamondbacks, whose starting pitcher will be Madison Bumgarner.
-First pitch is at 6:40 PM ET.
+After going 0-for-4 in his most recent game, Jazz Chisholm and the Miami Marlins take on the Arizona Diamondbacks (who will hand the ball to Ryne Nelson) at 4:10 PM ET on Saturday.

-He is looking to bounce back following a four-strikeout showing in his most recent game against the Phillies.
+He is looking to get back on track following a four-strikeout showing in his most recent game against the Phillies.

 Jazz Chisholm Game Info & Props vs. the Diamondbacks